Brothman/thousand-brains-demo/README.md

 ### Why a game?

-Based on my discussions with Viviene, we both agreed an interactive tutorial teaches us far better than a static explanation.
+Based on my discussions with Viviane, we both agreed an interactive tutorial teaches us far better than a static explanation.
 A browser game makes the idea concrete: the user experiences the same limitation as the agent.
 They cannot see the hidden object.
 They must move, gather sensations, and let the evidence update their beliefs.

 ### Why this sensory model?